 The level of care and maintenance the patient provides is a critical factor when considering the durability of implant dentures or implant support dentures.
 Proper care before, during, and after placement, including regular checkups and cleanings by the treating dentist, is essential in maintaining implant dentures.
 The patient’s commitment to oral hygiene and quick visits to their oral surgeon for checkups where required can help prevent adverse conditions such as overloading or disease that can lead to reduced durability of denture implants.
 Responsible preventive care will significantly increase the lifespan and performance of implant-supported dentures.

-3. Amount of Stress Placed on Implants and Abutment Teeth
+Stress Placed on Implants and Abutment Teeth

 The amount of stress placed on implants and abutment teeth significantly influences the durability of implant-supported dentures or overdentures.
 When pressure is distributed evenly across all the implants, it helps ensure a good outcome for longevity and a low risk for failure.
 On the other hand, when stress concentrates on two or three abutment teeth along with the implant, it increases wear and tears on them, which could lead to an eventual crack or fracture.
 This would then require a professional repair to restore stability in the structure; however, prolonged increased stress levels can be challenging to predict and are more likely to cause a breakdown than evenly distributed tension over multiple elements.
 Therefore, the proper initial design of an implant-supported denture is essential for lasting results.